yaoniplan/note/pages/Markdown 语法(模仿).md

 		  \>Dorothy followed her through many of the beautiful rooms in her castle.
 		- ***实际效果：***

-		  >Dorothy followed her through of the beautiful rooms in her castle.
+		  >Dorothy followed her through many of the beautiful rooms in her castle.
 	- ***
 	-